-An Operator is logged in and another operating unit requests Operator privileges ( & "Requesting Operator privileges" on page 122).
+An Operator is logged in and another operating unit requests Operator privileges ().
 The first Operator becomes a Viewer after this Operator requests Operator privileges.

 If an Operator is downgraded to Viewer, a pop-up window appears with a corresponding message.